• Skip to primary navigation

 For the Cookies:

-• ¼ cup cocoa powder (I use Dutch or Natural Unsweetened)
+• ¼ cup cocoa powder (Natural Unsweetened)

 • ½ teaspoon baking soda